 - If you decide to make larger batches of dough, be aware that the heavier weight of the dough takes more effort on your part.
 Keep that in mind so you don’t wear yourself out before the dough makes it to the oven!

-Want to win a copy of this amazing book?
+Want to win an AUTOGRAPHED copy of this amazing book?